 The cottonwoods stand out now, making the difference between the light green of the alder and billowy yellow of the cottonwood leaves obvious.
-We see this now as we scramble up the mossy rocks that lead to the bluffs overlooking the Stillaguamish River valley.
+We see this now as we scramble up the mossy rocks that lead to the bluffs overlooking the North Fork of the Stillaguamish River valley.
 I hold tight to my son’s hand, tell him to stay away from the edge as we look into the valley to see what we can see.
 My son has the idea to walk here today.
 He thinks we can see the slide from here.
 He has wanted to go for days, weeks even, but it has been rainy and clouds clung low to the hillsides.
 I tell him we need to wait for a clear day, a sunny day, a day we are sure to get a view.
 Our day comes finally a week into May.
 A half day from school and so hot it seems like summer – like we skipped ahead to a better time.

 We last came here in January, on a clear day when snowy peaks stood out.
 The road itself was shaded and frosty and the water that always seems to run down the cliffs along the road was frozen into icicles.
 From the bluff we could see cows in their fields and friends’ houses across the way.
 Far below us, like a toy, was our house.
 Just upriver we could see the small black dots that are back channel sloughs of the river.
 The river itself was elusive as ever, twisting through the forested valley floor, coming out now and again in open fields and places where the channel is wide and braided.
-Further upriver we imagine we see our town nestled between the green slopes of the valley.
+Further upriver we imagine we can see the small town of Darrington nestled between the green slopes of the valley.

 The slide came silent and sudden, so quickly most didn’t even know what happened, or so we surmise.
 It’s what we tell ourselves because we want to believe the dead did not suffer in their dying.
 It happens while we are getting ready for spring break, packing clothes and loading skis and camping gear.
 It‘s a rare day of sunshine in a very wet March and feels like a celebration of sorts.
 My husband, son and are also waiting for my brother in law to arrive so my husband can help him with his taxes.
 Instead he calls to say there is a house in the road.
 Is this usual he asks?
 He doesn’t visit often.
 The road, he says, makes him nervous.
 He says he’s not sure how long the road might be closed.
 He’s not sure if he can make it today.
 As they talk a friend pulls in the driveway and says the road is closed.
 We hear sirens off in the distance.
 We think it is the usual tree and goo across the road thing.
 This has happened before – the road closed for brief periods when one or maybe a bundle of alders has slid into the road.
 The cleanup taking an hour or two – sometimes longer.
 We think it is at this place – the place known for its instability, and that has undergone a major shoring up project.